Click Here

 Bake at 450 degrees for 20 minutes.

 Serve hot topped with whipped cream or ice cream.
 Yummy!
+Thanks, Katie Sturtevant, for sharing this family favorite with us!

 Kelly’s Fresh Raspberry Pie